 The advising relationship continues through years of office hours and extracurricular meetings where I consistently connect the mechanics of advising (course selection, graduation requirements, and career planning) with a lifelong commitment to curiosity, service, and social justice.

-For many students, advising ends with our department commencement exercises.
-But for others, advising continues as the advisor/advisee relationship transitions to a friendship between equals that connects alumni with future generations of students.
+For many students, advising ends with the university commencement exercises.
+But for others, advising continues as the advisor/advisee relationship transitions to a friendship between equals that can connect alumni with future generations of students.
 These relationships can be essential in terms of future opportunities, including internships and mentoring, between students and alumni.

-Advising is a commitment I make to students, to my department, and to the university that isn’t limited to office hours and academic planning.
+Advising is a commitment I make to students, to my department, and to the university that isn’t limited to the transactional dynamics of academic planning.
 It is a constant willingness to connect with students, to provide a safe haven, to listen with compassion and without judgment, and to set high standards for engagement and critical thought beyond the walls of the classroom or the boundaries of the university.
-Sometimes my best advising takes place at 10 am in a crowded office and sometimes it takes place at 6 pm at a picnic on the Drillfield.
+Sometimes my best advising takes place at 10 am a zoom meeting, and sometimes it takes place at 6 pm at a picnic on the Drillfield.
 Sometimes advising is telling an anxious student that she’s set to graduate on time, and sometimes it’s helping one secure his first internship.
 Sometimes it’s more about listening than talking, and sometimes it’s knowing the right thing to say.
 Sometimes it’s referring a student to anther faculty or office on campus, and sometimes it’s letting them know that they’re always welcome in my office.
 Sometimes it’s connecting with students before they enroll in the university, and sometimes it’s keeping in touch years after they’ve left.